1 Purpose of Funding

 - Which expenditures am I not allowed to charge to Musicboard funding?

 - The funds granted are meant exclusively for project and function-driven purposes in the funded project.
 To verify this, specific original documentation will be required at the project’s conclusion.
 Only expenditures that were originally and exclusively applied during the approved project time frame are eligible for reimbursement.
 Ongoing material and personnel expenses, for example hiring of core staff, insurance or other existing infrastructure, are normally not reimbursable.
 The same applies to services such as taxis and catering for artists.
 Taxi costs are accepted only in exceptional circumstances, such as for transport of heavy equipment.
-Catering expenses (no alcohol, no employees) is only possible to a limited extent when approved in advance by the Musicboard.
+Catering expenses for artists is only possible to a limited extent when approved in advance by the Musicboard.
 In this case a receipt for the expense and the name of the guest hosted must be supplied.
+Catering for employees and catering with alcohol are generally not eligible for funding.

 - How and when must I end the project?